canonical/kafka-operator/docs/tutorial/t-enable-encryption.md

 ### Enable TLS encrypted connection

-Once the Kafka cluster is enabled to use encrypted connection, client applications should be configured as well to connect to the correct port as well as trust the self-signed CA provided by the `self-signed-certificates` charm.
+Once the Apache Kafka cluster is enabled to use encrypted connection, client applications should be configured as well to connect to the correct port as well as trust the self-signed CA provided by the `self-signed-certificates` charm.

-Make sure that the `kafka-test-app` is not connected to the Kafka charm, by removing the relation if it exists
+Make sure that the `kafka-test-app` is not connected to the Apache Kafka charm, by removing the relation if it exists

 ```shell
 juju remove-relation kafka-test-app kafka